Update Location

 Boxelder bugs are known to invade homes in cooler weather.

-Boxelder bugs are black with reddish or orange markings on their back.
-They look like a somewhat flattened, elongated oval and are about ½-inch long.
-The nymphs (immature boxelder bugs) look similar to the adults but lack wings and are bright red in color.
+Boxelder bugs are black with reddish or orange markings on their wings and along their protonums, or area between their head and body.
+These pests look like a somewhat flattened, elongated oval and are about ½-inch long.
+The nymphs, or immature boxelder bugs, look similar to adults, but lack wings and are bright red in color.

 Boxelder bugs are primarily nothing more than a giant nuisance when they invade your home.
 However, their fecal matter can cause reddish stains on curtains, drapes, clothing, and other materials.
-When they handled or crushed, they can also produce a strong, foul odor.
+When handled or crushed, boxelder bugs can produce a strong, foul odor.
 They are not known to bite, but their mouthparts can puncture skin, causing a slightly irritating red spot similar to a mosquito bite.

-To prevent boxelder bugs from invading your home in the fall, repair holes in window and door screens, seal cracks and crevices around the outside of your home, and install door sweeps on all exterior doors.
+To keep boxelder bugs from invading your home in the fall, repair holes in window and door screens, seal cracks and crevices around the outside of your home, and install door sweeps on all exterior doors.
 Then apply Ortho® Home Defense® Insect Killer for Indoor & Perimeter around your home's foundation as well as indoors around door and window casings and along baseboards.
+This creates a barrier that keeps all sorts of pesky bugs—including boxelder bugs—outside.
 Always read and follow label instructions.

 To kill boxelder bugs you find in your house, spray them with Ortho® Home Defense® Insect Killer for Indoor & Perimeter following label directions.
-Then, remove the dead bugs since they may attract carpet beetles that will go on to attack fabrics, stored dry goods, and other natural products in your home.
+Then, remove the dead bugs since they may attract carpet beetles, another unwanted guest that eats dead bugs but then goes on to attack fabrics, stored dry goods, and other natural products in your home.
 If you can find where the boxelder bugs are gaining access to the living areas of your home, seal the opening to prevent them from crawling in.
 You can also choose to suck them up with a vacuum cleaner, and then immediately remove and seal the vacuum bag in a plastic bag before disposal to prevent them from escaping.